-However, with the internal control disabled, care should be taken to avoid excessive current in the power FETs because the A3930/A3931 does not limit the current.
-Short-circuit detection is still available in case of faults.
+However, with the internal control disabled, care should be taken to avoid excessive current in the power FETs because the A3930/A3931 will not limit the current.
+Short-circuit detection will still be available in case of faults.
 The output of the sense amplifier is also available, but provision must be made in the external control circuits to ignore (blank) the transients at the switching points.